 Dear Ladies and Gentlemen,

-We would like to warmly thank our employees for their contribution to the success and development of ALTANA in the 2017 fiscal year.
-Thanks also go to the members of the Supervisory Board for their constructive accompaniment and their trust in ALTANA’s work.
+In this spirit, we would like to express our sincere thanks to our employees for their high level of commitment in the extraordinary year 2020 and their personal contribution to the wellbeing of ALTANA and all the people who work in the ALTANA Group across the globe.
+Our thanks also go to the members of the Supervisory Board for their constructive support and their trust in ALTANA’s work.